Please read the following before submitting your appeal form.

 - Use of four-way hazard flashers.
 Four-way flashers are designed to warn other motorists that your vehicle may be a hazard.
 Use of four-way flashers does not allow you to park illegally for any period of time.
 The use of four-way flashers or other vehicle lights is necessary and only recognized as legitimate in posted short-term parking areas near residence halls and apartments.

-If after reviewing the above information, you believe you have not violated the parking and driving regulations and have just cause to file an appeal, you should fill out the form below.
+If after reviewing the above information, you believe you have not violated the parking and driving regulations and have just cause to file an appeal, you should fill out this form.